 Escape downtown chaos on this popular half-day Yangon tour.
 Navigate Hidden backstreets and colorful local markets in and around Dala.
 Learn about Uncharted Horizons’ new community projects as a part of their commitment to sustainable tourism.
 Ride through quaint rural villages and mangroves on River Island and get in touch with the super friendly locals there.
 This easy tour allows you to experience authentic rural Myanmar on two wheels.

 70km | Difficulty 7 of 10 | 7:30am – 4:30pm | 68,000 Kyat ($43)

 This tour heads away from the Yangon tourist attractions and out to the Delta, experiencing life far beyond the tourist trails.
-A Yangon tour designed for more adventurous and fit travellers.
+A Yangon tour designed for more adventurous and fit travelers.
 Experience the famous python pagoda, ride through bamboo forests and local villages on a mix of dirt trails and country roads.
 Explore the pottery village in Twantay and the historic Shwesandaw Pagoda before having lunch at a canal restaurant.
 Also on this Yangon tour, you will be cycling through the rice fields towards the River Island then later catching a local boat back to Yangon.

 #3 YANGON WILD WEST (HALF DAY)

 34km | Difficulty 5 of 10 | 7:30am – 12:30pm | 44,000 Kyat ($28)